-2.4.
+1.4.
 Activation

 Activate NiceLabel Automation to enable processing of configured triggers.
-Activation procedure requires Internet connection - if possible on the same machine that runs the software.
+The activation procedure requires an Internet connection - if possible on the same machine that runs the software.
 Use the same activation procedure to activate the trial license key.